In This Section

 For additional guidance related to creating an open requisition, visit the CHOP HR Service Portal (Log in Required).

-Academic Training staff is available to meet with postdoc candidates during their interview to discuss:
+Academic Training staff is available to meet with postdoc candidates during their interviews to discuss:

 • The perks of performing a fellowship at Children's Hospital

-• Postdoc-led community groups, including the CHOP Postdoc Alliance (CPA) and Postdocs for Diversity in Science (PDS), among others
+• Postdoc-led community groups, including the CHOP Postdoc Alliance (CPA) and Postdocs for Progress in Science, among others

 • Professional development resources, including short courses and tuition support

-• Career exploration and secondary mentorship programs designed specifically for our postdocs
+• Career exploration and secondary mentorship programs designed specifically for postdocs

 • The postdoc annual review process